mlbio-epfl/COSMIC/readme.md

 This repository contains the official code for **COSMIC**, a bidirectional generative model that links single-cell transcriptomics and nuclear morphology images.
 It includes data preprocessing pipelines, training scripts for both directions (seq2img and img2seq), and evaluation utilities.

 The data is available after publication [here](https://zenodo.org/records/18313580?preview=1).
-(Please contact shuo.wen@epfl.ch to get access to the data.)
+(Before publication, please contact shuo.wen@epfl.ch to get access to the data.)

 ---